thibaudcolas/frontend-starter-kit/README.md

 source $(brew --prefix nvm)/nvm.sh
 ```

-then nvm should be accessible in any terminal
+then `nvm` should be accessible in any terminal

-few useful commands:
+Few useful commands:
 `nvm ls-remote` (list all the available versions)
 `nvm install v5.1.1` (will download and install v5.1.1 and automatically use it)
 `nvm use v4.2.3` (will use node v4.2.3 if you have already installed it)

+For more info about NVM please ref to official nvm repo: https://github.com/creationix/nvm

 ## Deploying a new version